-Please provide the number of facilities\ per river basin exposed to water risks that could generate a substantive change in your business, operations, revenue or expenditure and the proportion of total operations this represents
+Please provide the number of facilities\ per river basin exposed to water risks that could generate a substantive change in your business, operations, revenue or expenditure and the proportion this represents of total operations company-wide

-Country River basin Number of facilites Proportion of total operations exposed to risk within river basin (%) Comment Canada Other: Atlantic Ocean 1 11-20 Proportion of total operations based on % global production capacity.
-Canada Other: North Saskatchewan River Watershed 6 11-20 Proportion of total operations based on % global production capacity.
-United States of America Other: Ohio - Maumee River Watershed 1 71-80 Proportion of total operations based on % global refinery throughput.
-Canada Other: Athabasca River Watershed 1 Less than 1% Proportion of total operations based on % global production capacity.
-Thermal facility started steaming in 2014, with oil production commencing in 2015
+Country River basin Number of facilities exposed to water risk Proportion of total operations (%) Comment Canada Other: Atlantic Ocean 1 11-20 Proportion of total operations based on % global production capacity Canada Other: North Saskatchewan River Watershed 6 11-20 Proportion of total operations based on % global production capacity United States of America Other: Ohio - Maumee River Watershed 1 71-80 Proportion of total operations based on % global refinery throughput.
+Canada Other: Athabasca River Watershed 1 1-5 Proportion of total operations based on % global production capacity.
+The Sunrise Energy Project started steaming in 2014, with oil production commencing in 2015.